DenizIsikli/62533-62T22Appliedmachinelearningandbigdata/README.md

 The data is originally from the UC Irvine Machine Learning Repository:
 https://archive.ics.uci.edu/ml/datasets/online+retail

+Run the DatasetDownloader/`download_dataset.py` script to download the Online Retail dataset.
+The script will save the dataset in the `DatasetDownloader/` directory.

 ## Execution
 Simply run the `main.py` script to execute the full pipeline.